BuildOnViction/gitbook/archive/how-to-deploy-a-trc21-token-on-tomochain.md

 ---
 description: >-
-  This article will guide you on how to deploy a TRC25 token on TomoChain using TomoIssuer.
+  This article will guide you on how to deploy a TRC25 token on Viction using TomoIssuer.
 ---

-# How to Deploy a TRC25 Token on TomoChain
+# How to Deploy a TRC25 Token on Viction

 Below are the most important features of TomoIssuer that have made it a revolutionary tool: